choefele/CCHMapClusterController/README.md

 ### Custom annotation views

 Cluster annotations are of type `CCHMapClusterAnnotation`.
+Apart from implementing the `MKAnnotation` protocol, this class' property `annotations` exposes an array of annotations contained in the cluster. `CCHMapClusterAnnotation` also has two properties that can help you categorize the cluster annotation: `isCluster` returns `YES` if the cluster annotation has more than one annotation and `isUniqueLocation` if all annotations in this cluster have the same location.

-Customizing the look of clustered annotations is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.
-In addition, the delegate method `mapClusterController:willReuseMapClusterAnnotation:` is called when a cluster annotation is reused for a cell (see property `reuseExistingClusterAnnotations` below).
+Customizing the look of cluster annotations is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.

 ```Objective-C
 - (MKAnnotationView *)mapView:(MKMapView *)mapView viewForAnnotation:(id<MKAnnotation>)annotation